 3. Understand the Type of Light Your Plant Needs

+It is crucially important that you educate yourself about the particular regions you intend to place your plant children in before choosing them and the adorable pots they will live in.
+Better yet, pay attention to the illumination in your house.
 While the windowsill and balcony may be great spots with lots of light, that part of your living room might be too dark to achieve the same.
 If you're unsure about an area's illumination level, you could utilize a specialized meter to determine how much light it can produce.

 Consequently, you must understand the type of light that your plant space gets and where you’re going to place plants in relation to the light source.
 Yes, every plant needs light, and no, plants don’t like hiding in dark corners reaching desperately for the light on the other side of the room.
+Read the article 'How Much Light Do Your Houseplants Require?
+Here's a Guide' to know a bit more.

 4. Watering Your Beginner Plants

 A chopstick or moisture meter are other options to measure the amount of hydration of your plant.
-It's crucial to keep in mind that the amount of light the plant receives determines how frequently the soil has to be watered.
+It's important to keep in mind that the amount of light the plant receives determines how frequently the soil has to be watered.
 It uses more water to photosynthesize the more light it receives.
 Additionally, there's no need to water on a certain day every week; instead, just inspect the soil and water as necessary.

 5. Fertilizing Tips to Help Your Plant Thrive

 Fertilizing your plant is in fact, the product that people use the least when they're looking to grow successful plants.
-What many may not know, however, is that fertilizers are a crucial component of having healthy plants at home.
+What many may not know, however, is that fertilizers are a pivotal component of having healthy plants at home.
 A steady supply of fertilizer is necessary for healthy, long-lasting plant growth.

 When a plant is developing, the limited amount of nutrients in the plant pot is quickly exhausted.
 Your plant is reliant on you to replace its fertilizer-based food supply!
 When you purchase your first plant, pick up some All-Purpose Fertilizer to prevent under-feeding and you'll see the wonders fertilizer does for your green beauties.